top of page

 Lovage Soup

-Enjoy the Herb Fair’s signature Lovage Soup made with potatoes, leeks and broth flavored with lovage.
-Served with focaccia with local herbs.
+The Herb Fair’s signature Lovage Soup never disappoints!
+Made with potatoes, leeks and broth flavored with lovage, it was served with focaccia with local herbs.

 Screenshot 2025-06-19 at 9.42.39 PM.png